ImATechnophile/cumulocity-parking-pi/README.md

 * You will need [Node.js](https://nodejs.org/en/), (6.7 or newer)
 * You will need [npm](https://www.npmjs.com/), (installed with Node.js)
-* You will need access to your Cumulocity account, i.e. you need your tenant name, username and password.(Create a 1 month *free account* in [cumulocity.com](https://www.cumulocity.com/)
+* You will need access to your Cumulocity account, i.e. you need your tenant name, username, and password.(Create a 1 month *free account* in [cumulocity.com](https://www.cumulocity.com/)

 ### Installing

-Once all prerequisites are fulfilled, you are almost ready to see the Parking-Pi application in your desktop.
+Once all prerequisites are fulfilled, you are almost ready to see the Parking-Pi application on your desktop.
 For the process of deploying our Parking-Pi, you will need the npm package "cumulocity-tools" installed globally on your machine.

 To install the npm package, execute the following command on your terminal.